Process Server for Restraining Order in Houston, Texas. Deliver a Restraining Order. serve a Restraining Order

 When someone hides or evades service, the court may allow substitute service.
 This requires:

-- Requesting court approval for alternative delivery methods (e.g., posting or certified mail), Houston Process Servers, LLC also offers stakeout services for evasive individuals.
+• Requesting court approval for alternative delivery methods (e.g., posting or certified mail), and Houston Process Servers, LLC also offers stakeout services for evasive individuals.

 Restraining Order vs No-Contact Order